cebuanos/angular-inventory-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

-The objective is develop a inventory app that will display the list of products.
+The objective is develop a inventory app using MVC structure, that will display the list of products.

 These are the following components needed:
 - Product App
 - Product Row
 - Product List
 - Product Department
+- Product Image
 - Price Display

 ## Development server